michael-milette/moodle-enrol_invitation/README.md

 To get a plugin version compatible with older Moodle version, go to [Moodle.og] (https://moodle.org/plugins/pluginversions.php?plugin=enrol_invitation)

-Don't forget to indicate if you use the plugin: #4
-You can also have a look to the [Moodle.org download stats] (https://moodle.org/plugins/stats.php?plugin=enrol_invitation)
+Don't forget to [indicate if you use the plugin] (https://github.com/mouneyrac/enrol_invitation/issues/4) You can also have a look to the [Moodle.org download stats] (https://moodle.org/plugins/stats.php?plugin=enrol_invitation)

+Important notices
+----------------_
+* 02/24/13 - Since 1.1, the require version is Moodle 2.2.
+This is due to using some new functions like context_course.

 Cheers,
 Jerome Mouneyrac